 –maxlineswas passed on the command-line (ASN-4654).

 ASN1C 6.5.4 was released on September 5, 2012.
 Changes in this release include the following:

 - Updated C/C++ code generation to prevent the header guard prefix

 rtkey.hfiles.
 This permits the generation and integration of multiple modules without duplicating the key value across the global name table (ASN-4765).

-memory management handles this situation safely.
-The Valgrind
+handles this situation safely.
+The Valgrind warnings arise when

-warnings arise when decoded lengths exceed the acceptable size
+decoded lengths exceed the acceptable size of an array

 - Updated Java PER bit tracing for